-(a) Results port hinterland area distribution of the new location for the (b) Results areas which are are more expensive (red) or cheaper (green) port of Rotterdam. to reach from the new port location in respect to the base case.
+(a) Results port hinterland area distribution of the new location for the (b) Results areas which are are more expensive (red) or cheaper (green) to reach from the new port location in respect to the base case.

-Figure~7.7:~Results~deep~sea~port~location~at~Bergen~op~Zoom,~Brabant~at~+3~m~sea-level~rise~and~a~retreat~scenario.
+Figure 7.7: Results deep sea port location at Bergen op Zoom, Brabant at +3 m sea-level rise and a retreat scenario.